wishabi/flipp-shopper-sdk-ios-binary/README.md

 To enable/disable them, you can pass values during the `FPWebView` initialization using the parameter `features`, which expects an array of an enum.
 Currently, we support the following features:

 1. `goToURL` - If a user taps on a link within the `FPWebView`, it is opened in the native browser.
-This is enabled by default
+This feature must be enabled.
 2. `addToList` - (optional) If a user taps on an item, this feature will notify your app through a delegate method.
 An example use case would be if your app has a shopping list functionality - enabling this feature would allow the SDK to send clicked items from the flyers for your app to store in the list.
 (For more details, see the `func didTap(item: String)` in the Delegate Methods section below)

 ## Size modes <a name="size-modes"></a>